The time Andrei Markov could have had Michel Therrien’s death on his conscience - Dose.ca

 We know he's not known for being a super-emotional guy… but I have a feeling it'll be different tonight.

 That said, to “celebrate his return” to town, Martin Leclerc shared a really tasty anecdote about Markov on the recent episode of Tellement Hockey.
-He recounts how, when Michel Therrien was head coach of the Canadiens, there was a funny exercise at practice: the players were positioned near the goal line and had to shoot into the opposing net to keep from skating.
+He recounts how, when Michel Therrien was head coach of the Canadiens, there was a funny exercise in practice: the players were positioned near the goal line and had to shoot into the opposing net in order not to skate.

-And if a player managed to hit the crossbar of the opposing net, it was the coaches who had to go… five ice lengths.
+And if a player managed to hit the crossbar of the opposing net, it was the coaches who had to skate… five lengths of ice.
 You guessed it: Markov did it, and his teammates jumped on him to congratulate him, because everyone wanted to see the coaches skate.

 Except… the guys were afraid Michel Therrien would die because he was out of shape.
 Martin Leclerc sums it up well with this sentence: